 Winter Park, Florida 32789

-The attraction began its operation in 1938 and is one of Florida's most interesting off-the-beaten-path experiences.
+Today it is one of Florida's most interesting off-the-beaten-path experiences.

 What makes it unique is the route the tour boats take through Lakes Osceola, Virginia, and Maitland.

-Although its location in Winter Park is only ten minutes north of busy downtown Orlando, the tour route feels like a completely different world.
+Although its location in Winter Park is only ten minutes north of downtown Orlando in Central Florida, and a quick 5 minute walk from busy Park Avenue, the tour route feels like a completely different world.

 These canals were built by lumber interests in the late 19th century to float logs harvested from the surrounding forests to the sawmill locations.

-The boat tour begins at their headquarters in Winter Park at the end of Morse Boulevard on Lake Osceola.
+The scenic boat tour begins at their headquarters in Winter Park at the end of Morse Boulevard on Lake Osceola.

-You will leave Lake Osceola and head south into Lake Virginia through a beautiful narrow canal canopied by ancient oaks, banana, cypress, and palm trees, ferns and just about anything else that grows in this part of Florida.
+You will leave the boat house on Lake Osceola and head south into Lake Virginia through a beautiful narrow canal canopied by ancient oaks, banana, cypress, and palm trees, ferns and just about anything else that grows in this part of Florida.

-Another beautiful winding canal takes you north into Lake Maitland where you will see Kraft Azalea Gardens and the spectacular homes on the Isle of Sicily, a man made peninsula that juts into the center of the lake.
+Another beautiful winding canal takes you north into Lake Maitland where you will see Kraft Azalea Gardens and the breathtaking views of opulent private homes.

-The tour guides are locals who know the area well and make the one hour cruise interesting.
-Many times nature cooperates in the tour by showing you large cranes hunting for fish or a gator swimming lazily along the shoreline.
+Along with the beautiful scenery, many times nature cooperates in the tour by showing you large cranes hunting for fish or a lazy alligator swimming along the shoreline.

-Tours leave every hour from 10 am to 400 pm; current admission fees (2016) are $14 for adults, $7 for children (ages 2 through 11) and kids under 2 ride free.
+Tours leave every hour from 10 AM to 400 PM; current admission fees (2023) tax included are $16 for adults, $8 for children (ages 2 through 11) and kids under 2 ride free.

 The tour is open for business every day of the year except Christmas.